Now booking appointments

 - A dental exam is not provided, and your appointment at the SAIT Dental Clinic is not meant to replace your regular dental examination with your family dentist.

 - The Preventive Dentistry Module is a post graduate dental assisting program that offers limited scaling to the public.
 This module is not offered each year.
 Patients must be screened for applicability.
-Please call the SAIT Dental Clinic for more details.
+Call the Dental Clinic for more details.

 - Dental Scaling is not part of the polish and fluoride clinics for adult patients.